eligosource/eventsourced/es-journal/es-journal-mongodb-casbah-salat/readme.md

 - Efficient per-channel recovery (applies to reliable channels).
 - Support of snapshoting
 - Serialization of messages and snapshots to JSON format
-- Support of MongoDB queries for snapshots (one can extend Salat DAO)
+- Out-of-the-box support of MongoDB queries to snapshots (one can extend [SalatDAO](https://github.com/novus/salat/wiki/SalatDAO))

 ## Status